PaulsGitHubs/Radio-Waves-to-Image-Film/README.md

 # Radio-Waves-to-Image-Film
 This repository contains scripts for converting radio waves into images (frames) and subsequently to film.
 This transformation is accomplished using a variety of algorithms for image and frame construction.
+1. You can transform IQ radio samples to images /2D_Cartesian_plan scripts or using PyQt interface.
+2. You can convert images to IQ radio samples /PNG_to_IQ or using PyQt interface.
 ## Getting Started

 Follow these steps to get a copy of the project up and running on your local machine.